aimanazuan/aimanazuan/README.md

-- 👋 Hi, I’m Muhammad Aiman Azuan Amin.
+- 👋 Hi, you can call me Aiman.
 - 👀 I’m interested in Computer Architecture, Hardware Security, and Memory Systems.

 <!---